ManoharGolleru/Statistics/LightRAG/README.md

 Todd: Betty loves my travel stories and the spoons I give her.
 ```

-Both answers come from the **KB summary**, not the prompt chunk—proof that RAG fetches the older context when needed.
+Both answers come from the **KB summary**, not the prompt chunk, proof that RAG fetches the older context when needed.

 ---